Skip to content

 yaml

-query: "orders.filter(status = \"completed\" and total > 100)"
+query: 'orders.filter(status = "completed" and total > 100)'

-VariableResolves To
+VariableResolves to

-${today}Start of current day (epoch ms)
+${today}Start of the current day.

-${yesterday}Start of previous day (epoch ms)
+${yesterday}Start of the previous day.

-${tomorrow}Start of next day (epoch ms)
+${tomorrow}Start of the next day.

 yaml